alizeeeupherte/Alizee-s-portfolio/README.md

 ![](archi.png?raw=true)

 My name is Alizée Eupherte, after my licence at the Beaux-Arts Paris Malaquais architecture school I moved to Ecole Spéciale d'Architecture on Raspail Boulevard to continue my master.
-Before that, I practiced global design for two years in Camondo, Paris.
+Before that, I practiced global design for two years in Camondo in Paris.

 Here you will see some of my school projects, personal or professional projects.